Artrajz/vits-simple-api/README.md

 #### Automatic Model Loading

 Starting from version 0.6.6, it is default behavior to automatically load all models in the `data/models` folder, making it easier for beginners to use.

+(If this is your first time and you don't have any additional special needs, you don't need to know how to load the model manually)

 #### Manual Model Loading